Sharon J. Wohlmuth, photographer who found a bestseller in ‘Sisters,’ dies at 75

 Ms. Wohlmuth and Saline received what the New York Times described as a “modest five-figure advance,” which they used to finance their travels across the country interviewing and photographing the three dozen sets of sisters who ultimately appeared in their book.

-Some were famous, such as Coretta Scott King, the widow of the civil rights leader the Rev. Martin Luther King Jr., and her sister Edythe Scott Bagley.
+Some were famous, such as Coretta Scott King, the widow of the civil rights leader the Rev. Martin Luther King Jr., and her sister, Edythe Scott Bagley.
 Others, such as the Green sisters — Bloomie, Dotty and Minnie, who never lived more than 10 minutes away from one another — were not.

 In one image, Ms. Wohlmuth photographed three sisters wrapped together in a single sheet.
 The youngest had been diagnosed with breast cancer, prompting the other two to undergo preventive mastectomies because of a family predisposition to the disease.
 The sister who was sick died before the book was published.